xiaommmmmmm/Battery_Xiaofan/README.md

 The content of `LSV_PPP2.m` is very similar to `LSV_PPP.m`.

 The content of `main.m` is also similar to the previous files.
 This file serves as a primary entry point for setting up and running simulations that involve battery systems.

+D. The slides is a brief summary of finished research(LSV-PPP).